subtlepseudonym/subtlepseudonym.github.io/content/articles/k8s-on-pi/index.md

 ---

-Now that you have a working kubernetes cluster, you’re free to write up a manifest and get your software running resiliently!
-If you’re looking for a more specific suggestion, check out my article on running pi-hole on your new cluster.
+Now that you have a working kubernetes cluster, you're free to write up a manifest and get your software running resiliently!
+If you're looking for a more specific suggestion, check out my article on running pi-hole on your new cluster.